PoulKrnc/chess_flutter/README.md

-# chess_flutter

-A new Flutter project.
+Just a simple chess made with Flutter